mulle-kybernetik/MulleScion/README.md

 template file that documents it. mulle-scion, the command line utility, contains a small quickly hacked together webserver that can present the documentation using *MulleScion* itself.
-In Xcode just run `mulle-scion` and it should setup the webserver and open your browser to the right address.
+In Xcode just run `Show Documentation in Webserver` and it should setup the webserver and open your browser to the right address.

 MulleScion is very similar to TWIG, so you can glean much of relevance from
 <http://twig.sensiolabs.org>.
 If you see a feature in TWIG but don't see it in